 Catherine joined LGIM in 2015 to help drive forward ESG integration into mainstream fund research and to strengthen sustainability engagements.
 Prior to this, Catherine spent four years working with governments in Africa and Asia on the sustainable policy, planning and management of the extractives sector, and five years in sell-side equity research.
 A keen linguist and sportsperson, she bemuses her colleagues with a love of Capoeira and British Military Fitness.

-Clare engages with companies, investors, and other market participants in striving for corporate governance best practice in North America.
-In this capacity, Clare sits on the Investor Stewardship Group Framework’s Governance Committee.
-She also Chairs the 30% Club Investor Group in the UK and sits on several internal committees focused on diversity.
-With 20 years’ ESG experience, you could consider ESG to be her life, but Clare is also a committed runner and has a passion for fashion.
+Clare is responsible for the team’s stewardship activities for the technology, media and utilities sectors.
+She communicates with companies, investors and other market participants on various ESG issues, with a specific focus on diversity and other social issues, and she chaired the UK’s 30% Club Investor Group for three years.
+Clare sits on several internal and external committees focused on diversity and inclusion.
+With over 20 years’ ESG experience, you could consider ESG to be her life, but Clare is also a committed runner and has a passion for fashion.

 Clinton joined the team in 2019.
 He predominantly focuses on client-related activity, but also contributes to broader investment stewardship initiatives.
 Clinton joined LGIM from Capital Group where he spent six years managing the Investment Information function for Europe and Asia, which covered equity, fixed income and multi-asset products.
 He holds a BA from Stellenbosch University, an LLB from University College London, and an LLM in Environmental Law from Queen Mary University of London, where he is also currently completing a PhD in Animal and Environmental Law, focusing on biodiversity and conservation.
 Additionally, he is studying towards a sustainability qualification from Harvard University.
 Clinton is a fellow of the Zoological Society of London.